Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/presets/sacn.md

 ## Priority

 It is important to consider the sACN priority set on Paradise - normally this will be lower than another console that outputs sACN, such that Paradise can't override that console's output.
 If you are not seeing output on your network, set the priority to a higher value.
+Priorities go from 1 to 200, where 200 is the most important.